Friday, November 27, 2015

 Amanda and Josephine Horne

 Josephine B. Horne, daughter of Moses Horne and Elizabeth Larimer, was born December 14, 1864 in Pittsburgh, Allegheny County, Pennsylvania.
-She was one of eight children—Amanda Larimer Horne, Jennie Horne, Lydia E. Horne, Josephine B. Horne, Ollie Bertha Horne, George R. Horne, and Keziah Chambers Horne.
-There was an eighth child but I don’t know its sex or name.
+She was one of eight children—Amanda Larimer Horne, Jennie Horne, Lydia E. Horne, Josephine B. Horne, Ollie Bertha Horne, George Richard Horne, and Keziah Chambers Horne.
+There was an eighth child, but I don’t know its sex or name.
 I found this child noted in 1900 census records when Elizabeth Horne was enumerated as having had eight children, five of which were living.
 Josephine went by Jo.

 I haven’t been able to find the Horne family in 1870 census records.
 Jo’s brother George was born in Apollo, Armstrong County, Pennsylvania on December 1, 1869 so I expected to find them there.
 I ran an ancestry.com search but found nothing.
 Since that didn’t work I manually checked the 20 pages of Apollo census records and still found nothing.
 Disappointing to say the least since I need to identify the eighth child.
 In 1876, county land ownership maps for Apollo recorded the Horne family as living on Indiana Street in Apollo.
 The D. H. Williams and R. S. Cochran families were neighbors.
 I feel certain they were in Apollo in 1870.
 I just have to find them.

 On June 26, 1880, Jo and her family lived in Apollo.
 Her father was a “dealer in groceries” and her mother a dressmaker.
-Three year old Jo was baptized by J. F. Murray at Apollo United Methodist Church on August 26, 1883.
+Three-year-old Jo was baptized by J. F. Murray at Apollo United Methodist Church on August 26, 1883.

 On June 1, 1900, Jo was the only child still living at home in Apollo.
 Her father was a carpenter.
 Neither Jo nor her mother were working.
 As stated above, the census record shows that Jo’s mother had eight children, five or which were living so Jo has lost three siblings.
 Ollie and Jennie must have died between 1880 and 1900.
 Unfortunately, I can’t find a record to support that.